ondralukes/fast-bigint/README.md

 It's currently faster than JavaScript BigInt
 * When adding or subtracting numbers larger than ~98304 bytes
 * When multiplying numbers larger than ~12288 bytes

+Division and modulo are now slower than JS BigInt, I will try to improve the algorithm in the future

 You can perform calculations on multiple threads with async functions (unlike JavaScript, which is single-threaded)